 The teaching and learning of writing should not be fragmented or compartmentalized.
 Effective instruction incorporates multiple performance objectives into an integrated experience of learning for the student.
 A balanced approach to implementing the writing standards recognizes that not all skills and knowledge receive equal emphasis at all times.
 As students progress as maturing writers, emphasis of concepts or performance objectives will vary to meet their changing needs.
 Concepts are not taught in just one lesson but flow out of exposure and use of multiple skills that students are exposed to throughout their learning.
 Teachers decide how best to organize the content to fit the needs of their students.

-The Morris School District’s K-5 Writing Curriculum is based on the latest 2011 National Core Curriculum Standards for Language Arts Literacy, which identify the skills and strategies that students should develop as they become effective and independent writers.
+The Morris School District’s K-5 Writing Curriculum is based on the latest New Jersey Student Learning Standards for English Language Arts, which identify the skills and strategies that students should develop as they become effective and independent writers.